Charles River

 Tuesday, October 5, 2010

-The Anthologist or, The Myth of the Poet
+The Anthologist or, The Poet as Doofus

-A brief list of poets mentioned as far as I’ve read include, in addition to those above: Scott, Shelley, Longfellow, Tennyson, Hardy, Yeats, Roethke, Berryman, Millay, Amy Lowell, Teasdale, Auden, Bishop, Ted Hughes, Wendy Cope, James Fenton, and James Wright.
-Square as square can be.
-Pound and Marinetti are mentioned only pour scorn on them.
+Conspicuously absent from The Anthologist is any kind of poetry associated with the avant-garde or the New American Poetry.
+The sole exception has been Mina Loy.
+A brief list of poets mentioned include: Sir Walter Scott, Shelley, Longfellow, Tennyson, Hardy, Yeats, Roethke, Berryman, Millay, Amy Lowell, Sara Teasdale, Auden, Bishop, Ted Hughes, Wendy Cope, James Fenton, and James Wright.
+Pound and Marinetti are mentioned only to pour scorn on them.

 Even the creakiest prosody manuals advance some form of a neurobiological account of meter and rhyme that is ultimately rooted in the body.
 Chowder/Baker’s view of rhyme and the four-stress line wants to be restorative, yet its very narrowness constricts the potential for how a poem can resist and subvert these models in powerful ways to produce a surprising music.
+Bizarrely ignored, is Olson’s 1950 radical breakthrough in “Projective Verse,” where he proposes that a poem should enact a dynamic of breath and pulse, a vital incursion into stultified meter.
+As Pound put it: “to break the pentameter, that was the first heave.”
+Baker is having none of it.
+His Chowder is not merely retrograde, but scared of the real potential of modernist and late modernist poetry.
+So he retreats into the dull narcotizing comforts of Bogan and Moss (both of whom – surprise – served as poetry editors at The New Yorker).

 Thursday, September 30, 2010